IBM/watson-calorie-counter/README.md

 $ cordova build android
 ```

 An `.apk` file should appear at `mobile/platforms/android/build/outputs/apk/android-debug.apk`, which contains the Android application.

-You can manually transfer the `.apk` to your device, or if your device is tethered (as described in the previous step), then you can run:
+You can either manually transfer the `.apk` to your device and run it yourself, or if your device is tethered (as described in the previous step), then you can run:

 ```
 $ cordova run android